spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/step-engine/step-engine-creating-a-breadcrumb-navigation.md

     public function isBreadcrumbItemEnabled(AbstractTransfer $dataTransfer)
     {
         /*
-         * Return true if this step is enabled (e.g. clickable), false otherwise.
+         * Return true if this step is enabled (for example, clickable), false otherwise.
 It's
          * recommended to check the post condition to align with the status logic of
          * the step.
          */